 A stunning image from a vintage French textbook design featuring amazing crystal structures.
 Printed on Cavallini's signature Italian archival paper, this fine gift wrap is good enough to be hung on the wall, or used in a variety of crafts.
 To transform this image into...

 Pebble spotting - a simple pleasure.
 This is charming, knowledgeable and witty guide to everything you didn't know there was to know about pebbles.
-The author Clarence Ellis ruminates on what a pebble actually is, before showing us how they are formed, advising on the...
+The author Clarence Ellis ruminates on what a pebble actually is, before describing how they are formed, advising on the best...